mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 // → 1
 console.log([1, 2, 3, 2, 1].lastIndexOf(2));
 // → 3
-Both indexOf and lastIndexOf take an optional second argument that indicates where to start searching from.
+Both `indexOf` and `lastIndexOf` take an optional second argument that indicates where to start searching from.

-Another fundamental method is slice, which takes a start index and an end index and returns an array that has only the elements between those indices.
+Another fundamental method is `slice`, which takes a start index and an end index and returns an array that has only the elements between those indices.
 The start index is inclusive, the end index exclusive.

 console.log([0, 1, 2, 3, 4].slice(2, 4));
 // → [2, 3]
 console.log([0, 1, 2, 3, 4].slice(2));
 // → [2, 3, 4]
-When the end index is not given, slice will take all of the elements after the start index.
-Strings also have a slice method, which has a similar effect.
+When the end index is not given, `slice` will take all of the elements after the start index.
+Strings also have a `slice` method, which has a similar effect.

-The concat method can be used to glue arrays together, similar to what the + operator does for strings.
-The following example shows both concat and slice in action.
+The `concat` method can be used to glue arrays together, similar to what the + operator does for strings.
+The following example shows both `concat` and `slice` in action.
 It takes an array and an index, and it returns a new array that is a copy of the original array with the element at the given index removed.

 ``` javascript
 function remove(array, index) {